US STOCKS-S&P, Nasdaq fall as Apple drags, jobless claims data fuels rate jitters

 The Dow was outperforming the S&P and Nasdaq because Apple ranks just 11th in the cyclicals-heavy index, which is price-weighted compared with the market capitalization-weighted S&P 500 .SPX., where Apple is one of the biggest weights.

-Defensive utilities .SPLRCU was the biggest gainer among the S&P sectors, which Edward Jones' Fehr saw another sign of the market's risk-off mood on Thursday.
+Defensive utilities .SPLRCU was outperforming S&P sectors during the session, which Edward Jones' Fehr saw another sign of the market's risk-off mood on Thursday.

-The Philadelphia semiconductor index .SOX was down 2% while shares of Apple suppliers including Skyworks Solutions SWKS.O, Qualcomm QCOM.O and Qorvo QRVO.O were all down more than 7%.
+The Philadelphia semiconductor index .SOX fell while shares of Apple suppliers including Skyworks Solutions SWKS.O, Qualcomm QCOM.O and Qorvo QRVO.O were in the red all day.

 Rick Meckler, partner at Cherry Lane Investments said the news from China refocused investors on the idea "that the relationship between the U.S. and China is a big risk to current equity prices, particularly in technology."

-Also denting sentiment, data showed China's exports and imports fell in August, with sagging overseas demand and weak consumer spending hitting businesses in the world's second-largest economy.
+Also denting sentiment about the world's second-largest economy, data showed China's exports and imports fell in August.

-Shares of U.S.-listed Chinese firms also fell with PDD Holdings PDD.O off more than 5%, JD.com JD.O and Alibaba BABA.N down more than 4% and Baidu BIDU.O off over 3%.
+Shares of U.S.-listed Chinese firms PDD Holdings PDD.O, JD.com JD.O, Alibaba BABA.N and Baidu BIDU.O also Fell.

-Philadelphia Fed President Patrick Harker did not comment on the likely U.S. monetary policy path.
-Investors will monitor other Fed speaker comments due later, including policy voting member and New York Fed President John Williams.

-Also keeping the Dow afloat was a 1% rise in McDonald's MCD.N after Wells Fargo upgraded the stock to "overweight".
+Also keeping the Dow afloat was a rise in McDonald's MCD.N shares after Wells Fargo upgraded the stock to "overweight".

-(Reporting by Shristi Achar A and Amruta Khandekar in Bengaluru; Additional reporting by Johann M Cherian; Editing by Vinay Dwivedi and David Gregorio)
+(Reporting by Sinéad Carew in New York, Shristi Achar A and Amruta Khandekar in Bengaluru; Additional reporting by Johann M Cherian; Editing by Vinay Dwivedi and David Gregorio)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.